 Established survey methods for southern California require that a portion of the trawl track must pass within a 100-m circle that originates from the nominal sample station position and be within 10% of the station's depth.
 The speed of the trawl should range from 0.77 to 1.00 m/s or from 1.5 to 2.0 kts.
 Since 1985, the District has trawled a set distance of 450 meters (the distance that the net is actually on the bottom collecting fish and invertebrates).
 Station locations and trawling paths were determined using Global Positioning System (GPS) navigation.
 GPS was also used to control the speed of the trawl (2.0-2.5 knots over the bottom) and determine the distance sampled (0.45 km).
-Trawl depths and time on the bottom were determined using an attached pressure sensor.
+Trawl depths and time on the bottom were determined using an attached pressure sensor on the trawl boards.

 Upon retrieval of the trawl net, the contents were emptied into a large flow-through water tank and all specimens were sorted by species into separate containers.
-After bioaccumulation specimens were counted, recorded, and removed for processing, the remaining specimens were measured to the nearest millimeter (standard length) and weighed to the nearest gram.
+First the bioaccumulation specimens were counted, recorded, and removed for processing; then the remaining specimens were measured to the nearest millimeter (standard length) and weighed to the nearest gram.
 A minimum of 30 (randomly selected) specimens of each species were weighed and measured individually.
 If a sample contained substantially more than 30 individuals of a species, the excess specimens were enumerated in 1 cm size classes and a bulk weight was recorded.
 All specimens were examined for external tumors, other lesions, and parasites.
 Specimens retained for laboratory identification were weighed and measured in the laboratory.
-After identification, weighing, and measuring, all other specimens were returned to the sea.